“You’re the dunny cart!” Not words I wanted to hear. No, I didn’t want to be the dunny cart!

 Emotional abuse: It occurs in families, at workplaces, on social media, in the schoolyard.
 It affects people of all ages.
 It’s subtle, and its victims are often dismissed as being “weak” or “soppy”.
 Often it’s covert, so that it’s hidden to all but the perpetrator and his/her victim.

 Do you remember the old adage: “Sticks and stones may break my bones, but names will never hurt me”?

 Well, it isn’t true.
-It doesn’t matter what age you are.
-Name-calling, put-downs, slander, malicious gossip or intimidation always hurt.
-Today, if these behaviours are persistent and intended to cause another person harm, we call it “emotional abuse”.
+It doesn’t matter what age you are: Name-calling, put-downs, slander, malicious gossip or intimidation always hurt.
+If these behaviours are persistent and intended to cause another person harm, then it’s “emotional abuse”.

 It was Anna’s bedtime.
 The stories had been read, prayers said, songs sung.
 Anna’s mum tucked her into bed and kissed her goodnight.
 “Sleep tight.
 It’s school again tomorrow.”

 Anna started to cry.
 Her mum wrapped her arms around the little one, and tried to console her.
 Anna began to sob uncontrollably.
 Her mum knew what was wrong.

 “I don’t want to go to school tomorrow.
 Mummy, can’t I stay home with you?”
 Anna blurted out.
 Anna’s mum gave the usual explanation as to why Anna, in Year 2, has to go to school.